 Another prominent temple is Mahaganapati temple dedicated to Lord Ganesha.
 There are numerous other smaller temples spread across Gokarna.

 A visit to the temple was followed by lunch at the Pai restaurant which is close to the Gokarna beach.
-The restaurant is very small with around 10 tables but the food is very delicious.
+This Gokarna hotel is very small with around 10 tables but the food is very delicious.
 Parking near the restaurant may be a problem during the peak hours.